neurodata/treeple/doc/auto_examples/plot_projection_matrices.rst

     plt.show()

+.. image-sg:: /auto_examples/images/sphx_glr_plot_projection_matrices_004.png
+   :alt: 2D Discontiguous Patch Visualization, Patch 0, Patch 1, Patch 2, Patch 3, Patch 4, Patch 5, Patch 6, Patch 7, Patch 8
+   :srcset: /auto_examples/images/sphx_glr_plot_projection_matrices_004.png
+   :class: sphx-glr-single-img

 ..
-GENERATED FROM PYTHON SOURCE LINES 270-272
+GENERATED FROM PYTHON SOURCE LINES 278-280

 We will make the patch 2D, which samples multiple rows contiguously.
 This is a 2D patch of size 3 in the columns and 2 in the rows.

 ..
-GENERATED FROM PYTHON SOURCE LINES 272-305
+GENERATED FROM PYTHON SOURCE LINES 280-315

 .. code-block:: default